 Take a Gentle Approach

+To ensure your products last as long as possible, you need to carry out basic window maintenance and care.
 When you open the sash windows in your property, always do so gently to avoid forcefully pushing them up as there could be a chance the lead weights are jammed or tangled in the box frame.
 This should be followed especially when opening sash windows on spiral balance springs, as these are very delicate and easily detach when windows are opened with excessive force.